 Key Pressed New Mode Announcement

 [VFO] VFO "VFO"

 [MR] Memory Recall "MR"

 [CALL] Call Channel "Call"

 [PM] Programmable Memory "PM"

 [MNU] Menu "Menu" and current menu number

 [BAND SEL] New TX/ Control band "A" or "B", current frequency, and current TX power

-Mic PF key programmed with Enter {page 62} 2 Keypad Direct Entry "Enter" (and numerics as entered)
+Mic PF key programmed with Enter {page 60} Keypad Direct Entry "Enter" (and numbers as they are entered)

 When pressed in Memory Recall mode, the transceiver announces "A" or "B", the channel number, "channel", the frequency, and the TX power.
-When in Call channel mode, the transceiver announces "A" or "B", "call", the frequency, and the TX power..
+When in Call Channel mode, the transceiver announces "A" or "B", "call", the frequency, and the TX power.